Female dog desexing in Melbourne

 When to get your female dog desexed

-We recommend desexing your female dog when she is between 6-12 months old.
-However, the best time to desex your dog may depend on her breed, size, and health status.
+We recommend desexing your female dog after her first heat.
+However, the best time to desex your dog may depend on her breed, size, and health status and needs to be discussed with your vet.

 We recommend scheduling a consultation with one of our veterinarians to determine the best time for your dog.